 On July 11, 1980, at Poughkeepsie, NY, the constitution and essentials were ratified and adopted by all of the above listed communities.
 The Tres Dias organization was formed as a national organization.
 The secretariats of the communities were chartered as local secretariats.
 John McKinney was the first president.
 Subsequently, Tres Dias was incorporated as a not-for-profit corporation in New York state … and was recognized by the Internal Revenue Service.

-A “charter” member of the Tres Dias Secretariat, Peter Scharfenberg, has labored for two decades … stocking and shipping manuals and materials to Tres Dias people all over the world.
+A “charter” member of the Tres Dias Secretariat, Peter Scharfenberg, began the process of stocking and shipping manuals and materials to Tres Dias people all over the world.

 In 1985 Tres Dias became INTERNATIONAL when communities were chartered in Korea and Germany.

 Tens of thousands of people have made the weekend and tens of thousands of lives have become more committed to serving our Lord Jesus.